 The cost of medical alert systems primarily depends on the type of system you choose and how many extra features you want.
 Home-based systems typically cost $20 to $40 per month, while mobile systems are around $10 to $30 higher per month due to mobile services like GPS tracking and cellular coverage.
 There are also optional features, including automatic fall detection and wall-mounted help buttons, that can add an extra $5 to $15 per month to your plan.

 In addition to monthly monitoring fees and add-ons, you'll need to consider equipment costs.
-Some providers, like Aloe Care Health, require you to purchase the equipment outright for a few hundred dollars.
-Other companies, like Medical Guardian and Bay Alarm Medical, let you rent the equipment, and the cost is included in your monthly monitoring fees.
+Some providers we’ve reviewed, such as Aloe Care Health, require you to purchase the equipment outright for a few hundred dollars.
+On the other hand, Medical Guardian’s prices and Bay Alarm Medical’s monthly rates include equipment rentals, and you can return your equipment at any time.

 Fees to Look Out For When Shopping for a Medical Alert System